frogbean/TAAnywhere/readme.md

 (If you don't have yarn, `npm install -global yarn`)

-For details on how I set up the API endpoint, this is the server source `npm install express, bodyparser` The client will only request win32.10 and win32.xp for windows but otherwise is simply `process.platform`
+#how I set up the API endpoint

+api endpoint is set in `shared.json` file in `/src` this is the server source `npm install express bodyparser` The client will only request win32.10 and win32.xp for windows but otherwise is simply `process.platform`
 ```js
 const recipes = {